geoffreysperl/teaching/_pages/student-work-gaming-club.md

 ---
 layout: page
-title: Afterschool Gaming Club
+title: The Cosmos Adventurers' Guild
 description: Building literacy, community, and critical thinking through games
 permalink: /student-work/gaming-club/
 ---

+## The Cosmos Adventurers' Guild
-## Afterschool Gaming Club
+### An After-School Tabletop Gaming Club

 <div style="text-align: center; margin: 30px 0;">
   <img src="/media/images/fun_day.jpg" alt="Students playing board games" style="max-width: 80%; border-radius: 8px;">
   <p><em>Students enjoying board games during our pre-break "Fun Day," December 2024</em></p>
 </div>

-In December of 2024, before the winter break, we held a special "fun day" at Hamtramck High School where I organized a board game activity to gauge student interest in gaming.
+In December of 2024 (before the winter break), we held a special "fun day" at Hamtramck High School where I organized a board game activity to gauge student interest in gaming.
 The response was overwhelmingly positive, with students demonstrating enthusiasm for games that challenge their critical thinking, foster communication, and build community.

-Based on this successful trial run and continued student interest, I'm excited to announce the launch of our after-school gaming club beginning in April 2025.
+Based on this successful trial run and continued student interest, I'm excited to announce the launch of the Cosmos Adventurers' Guild, our after-school gaming club, beginning in April 2025.

 ### Club Goals